IgniteUI/indigo-design-docfx/en/components/date-picker.md

 ## Styling

-The Date Picker comes with styling flexibility through the various options for header background and title colors, as well as text colors for the selected date, current date etc.
+The Date Picker comes with styling flexibility through the various options for header background and title colors, as well as text colors for the selected and current date, month or year.

 <img class="responsive-img" src="../images/datepicker_styling.png" srcset="../images/datepicker_styling@2x.png 2x" />